openhab/org.openhab.binding.zwave/doc/fortrezz/mimolite_0_0.md

 ### Group 1: Binary input Set Group

-When the input is triggered or untriggered, the MIMOlite will automatically send a Basic Set command to turn on or off the device(s) associated with this group.
+<p&gtWhen the input is triggered or untriggered, the MIMOlite will automatically send a Basic Set command to turn on or off the device(s) associated with this group.</p&gt

 Association group 1 supports 2 nodes.

 ### Group 2: MultiLevel Sensor report

-The MIMOlite will periodically send a MultiLevel Sensor report indicating the input’s analog voltage level.
+<p&gtThe MIMOlite will periodically send a MultiLevel Sensor report indicating the input’s analog voltage level.</p&gt

 Association group 2 supports 2 nodes.

 ### Group 3: Power Alarm

-If a power dropout occurs, the MIMOlite will send an Alarm Command Class report (if there is enough available residual power).
+<p&gtIf a power dropout occurs, the MIMOlite will send an Alarm Command Class report (if there is enough available residual power).</p&gt

 Association group 3 supports 2 nodes.

 ### Group 4: Binary Sensor report

-When the input is triggered or untriggered, the MIMOlite will automatically send a Binary Sensor report to this group’s associated device(s).
+<p&gtWhen the input is triggered or untriggered, the MIMOlite will automatically send a Binary Sensor report to this group’s associated device(s).</p&gt

 Association group 4 supports 2 nodes.

 ### Group 5: Pulse Meter Sensor report

-Pulse meter counts will be sent to this group’s associated device(s).
-This will be sent periodically at the same intervals as Association Group 2, MLS Report except that if the pulse meter count is unchanged the report will not be sent.
+<p&gtPulse meter counts will be sent to this group’s associated device(s).
+This will be sent periodically at the same intervals as Association Group 2, MLS Report except that if the pulse meter count is unchanged the report will not be sent.</p&gt

 Association group 5 supports 2 nodes.